dido1998/h-detach/README.md

 # h-detach

-This repository contains the code used for the paper [h-detach: Modifying the LSTM Gradient Towards Better Optimization](https://arxiv.org/abs/1810.03023)
+This repository contains the code used to reproduce the paper [h-detach: Modifying the LSTM Gradient Towards Better Optimization](https://arxiv.org/abs/1810.03023)

 ## Software Requirements